-All inspections for winter damage should be done in late March or early April, depending on the location of your HOA community and if snowstorms have subsided for the spring and summer seasons.
+All inspections for winter damage should be in late March or early April, depending on the location of your HOA community.
+It also depends if snowstorms have subsided for the spring and summer seasons.

-All nuts, bolts, and screws on playground equipment and benches should be checked for tightness according to the manufacturer’s directions.
-Powerwash all metal structures, including swing sets, seesaws, and jungle gyms.
+Amenities.
+Residents will spend more time at outdoor amenities when the weather gets warm.
+Inspect and repair tennis/basketball courts, tot lots, and other outdoor amenities.
+Check nuts, bolts, and screws on playground equipment and benches for tightness.
+Ensure the equipment is built to the manufacturer’s directions.
+Power-wash all metal structures, including swing sets, seesaws, and jungle gyms.
 Wooden structures need cleaning and resealing, too.

-It’s important for property managers to call a professional to conduct a diagnostic maintenance check on irrigation systems and sprinklers, drainage basins, gutters, and downspouts.
-This should be done biannually, around the drastic change of seasons (winter to spring and summer to fall).
+Community Center.
+An area of immediate concern is any building, like the community or fitness center.
+With the melting snow and warm rain, potential flooding becomes a big concern.
+Property managers need to call a professional for a diagnostic maintenance check on irrigation systems, sprinklers, drainage basins, gutters, and downspouts.
+Maintenance should be biannual and around the drastic change of seasons (winter to spring and summer to fall).

-“There shouldn't be too many [other] mechanical things you need to look at since, hopefully, you've done all your work before the winter to prevent broken pipes and things of that nature,” Wilkin said.
+“There shouldn't be too many [other] mechanical things you need to look at since ... you've done all your work before the winter to prevent broken pipes and things of that nature,” Wilkin said.

-“The association’s buildings and grounds committee, management, and the landscape contractor generally conduct a site inspection in the spring,” James Rademacher of Rezkom Enterprises in Ocean, New Jersey, said to The Cooperator.
+“The association’s buildings and grounds committee, management, and the landscape contractor ... conduct a site inspection in the spring,” James Rademacher of Rezkom Enterprises in New Jersey said to The Cooperator.

 “They determine what areas were damaged and schedule the necessary repairs.
 Ongoing tree/shrub replacement projects can be worked on, and spring flower plantings completed.”